The Route - Destruction and Renewal - CycleBlaze

 The tour begins in Susanville which is in the Great Basin east of the Sierra Nevada mountains.
 The tour ends in Chico which is in the Sacramento Valley west of the Sierra Nevada.
 The overnight destinations are Susanville, Westwood, Quincy (2 nights), Belden Resort, Paradise, and Chico.
 Lodging is reserved for May 17-23, 2024.

-The eastern part of the route travels extensively through the aftermath of the 2021 Dixie fire which was the second largest wildfire in California history and the first wildfire to cross the crest of the Sierra Nevada.
-It burned nearly 1 million acres and the small town of Greenville.
+The eastern part of the route travels extensively through the aftermath of the 2021 Dixie fire which was the second largest wildfire in California history, burning nearly 1 million acres and the small town of Greenville.

-The pointy detour on the western part of the route travels 17 miles through the aftermath of the 2018 Camp fire which was the deadliest and most financially destructive wildfire in California history, burning nearly all of the city of Paradise which had 28,000 people before the fire.
-Switch the map to Satellite view and zoom way in on Paradise to see that most lots have no buildings and no vegetation.
+The pointy detour on the western part of the route travels 17 miles through the aftermath of the 2018 Camp fire which was the deadliest and most financially destructive wildfire in California history, burning nearly all of the city of Paradise which had 26,000 people before the fire.
+Zoom way in on Paradise and switch the map to Satellite view to see that most lots have no buildings and no vegetation.

 Both fires were ignited when wind-blown trees fell on power lines owned by Pacific Gas & Electric (PG&E).
 The company went into Chapter 11 bankruptcy due to liability claims from the 2018 Camp fire and a series of fires in 2017.
 After being found liable for $25.5 billion in damages for starting the 2017-2018 fires, I can't comprehend why PG&E didn't shut down power lines during the 2021 wind event that started the Dixie fire.